frimpongsarfok/GuysApp/README.md

 # GuysApp
 Message App

-XMPP is the open standard for messaging and presence
+XMPP open standard for messaging and presence